-Preeclampsia may increase your risk of being affected with heart disease in future.
+Preeclampsia may increase your risk of being affected by heart disease in the future.

 Treatment for high blood pressure in pregnancy is given mainly through BP medications that are ranked safe.
 You can also consider the following natural remedies to control your high blood pressure:

 Consuming high amounts of sodium or salt can raise your blood pressure.
 It is recommended that you limit your intake to 1 teaspoon of salt per day.

 2. Know your Blood Pressure Level Before Getting Pregnant

 Make it a point to get your blood pressure checked during your primary visit to the doctor.
 Being aware of your BP levels well in advance will guide you adopt a healthy lifestyle and help to go through pregnancy in a safer way.

 Ensure you do not consume any over-the-counter medications that cause a rise in the blood pressure.
 You can check the medicine with your doctor to confirm what’s safe.
 In case you are already on medication for high BP, you need to discuss with your doctor about continuing them during your pregnancy.
 You may be prescribed safer meds for the same.

 4. Get off the Couch